Take a mini road trip through important Abe Lincoln history.

-– or if you’re getting ready to see it in advance of the Academy Awards later this month – you might be wondering about the events in Lincoln’s life that led up to those fateful last months, when he worked to ensure passage of the 13th Amendment officially outlawing slavery in the United States.
+If you saw the movie Lincoln – or if you’ve got it lined up in a must-watch list of Oscar winners this month – you might be wondering about the events in Lincoln’s life that led up to those fateful last months, when he worked to ensure passage of the 13th Amendment officially outlawing slavery in the United States.
 What brought this great man to Washington, so determined to see freedom and equality come to pass?

 Most of Lincoln’s adult life was spent in Illinois, and it was there that his views and vision were shaped.
 Illinois was where he became excited about politics, where he built the reputation as a fiery freedom-fighter that would carry him to the White House.
 And Illinoisans (including the Legacy.com team, most of whom are based in the Chicago area) are proud of the man who was one of our state’s most famous residents.